Nicholas-BI/bakery-efficiency-score/README.md

 ## How It Works

 1. Normalize each metric to [1–2]
-2. Apply user-defined exponents for nonlinear influence
+2. Apply user-defined exponents (weights) for nonlinear influence
 3. Multiply preferred metrics, divide by penalized
 4. Rank by resulting score in current context